markstringer-dti/markstringer-dti.github.io/dti.md

 Is the organisation that you're working for capable and willing to pay for the servers, people and set-up that you need to deploy this software?

-Well, really there's only one way to find out the answers to these questions and embarrassingly, the answer might not be the one that you're hoping for.
+Well, there's only one way to find out the answers to these questions and embarrassingly, the answer might not be the one that you're hoping for.
 I've worked on teams where the team members don't have access to the office, I've worked on teams that don't have access to the internet.
 Of course these are problems that can be solved, but only once they're uncovered.

-So, this is the most basic reason why a team should be trying to develop software as soon as possible, because there really is only one way to find out.
+So, this is the most basic reason why a team should be trying to develop software as soon as possible, because there is only one way to find out.

 But there's a third reason.
 Software is magical and the way that people respond to it is magical.
-Put simply, people don't respond to working software in the way that they respond to feature lists or specifications.
+People don't respond to working software in the way that they respond to feature lists or specifications.

 Think about it.
 Think about the pieces of software that you interact with every day.
 Are you thinking about them in terms of lists of features?
 When you're using some piece of software, you are using it to do something.
 You have other things on your mind.
 A funny joke that you want to share, a report that you want to write or a podcast that you want to listen to.